edgedb/edgedb/docs/stdlib/datetime.rst

         select <cal::local_date>'2018-05-07';

-    Note that when casting from strings, the string should be in ISO 8601 date format.
+    When casting :eql:type:`cal::local_date` from strings, the string must be in ISO8601 date format.

-    See functions :eql:func:`cal::date_get`, :eql:func:`cal::to_local_date`,
+    For more information regarding interacting with this type, see :eql:func:`datetime_get`, :eql:func:`cal::to_local_date` and
-    and :eql:func:`to_str` for more ways of working with :eql:type:`cal::local_date`.
+    :eql:func:`to_str`.

 ----------